gerardroche/sublime-polyfill/README.md

 # gerardroche/sublime-polyfill

-Plugin for Sublime Text 3.
+A plugin for Sublime Text.
 Inspired by Vim NERDTree and Vim CtrlP.

+**Sublime Text 3 only**

 ## Overview